firesaku/firesaku/README.md

 ### Hi there 👋

-(｡･∀･)ﾉﾞ Welcome to Shijie Zeng's github.
+(｡･∀･)ﾉﾞ Welcome to Shijie Zeng's GitHub.
 Click [here](https://firesaku.github.io/) to view my personal page.

 - 🔭 I have already graduated from Chengdu University with a ranking of No. 1 in my major (Software Engineering).
 - ✨ My research interests include but not limit to  **Machine Learning**, **Deep Learning**, **Bioinformatics**.
-- 👯  I’m seeking a Ph.D. position for my future studies and researches.
+- 👯  I’m seeking a Master / Ph.
+D. position for my future studies and researches.
 - 💬 Contact me by email: zengshijie@stu.cdu.edu.cn

 <!--